ogabriel/artificial_inteligence_CS/README.md

 # artificial_inteligence_CS
-Artifical Inteligence is a subject in my university, so i made an repository to upload some studied things
+Artifical Inteligence is a subject in my university, so i made an repository to upload some studied topics

 # TODO
 - genetic algorithm